phamthang44/threadly-frontend/LOGIN_REQUIRED_MODAL_GUIDE.md

 - Text: `#A0A0A0` - `#FFFFFF` (various grays/white)
 - Accent: Instagram gradient (purple to pink)

-To customize, edit the className values in `LoginRequiredModal.tsx`.
+To customize, edit the className values in `LoginRequiredModalMobile.tsx`.

 ## Notes